Leberwurscht/HHGmax/doc/source/tutorial/single_atom.rst

 using a Fourier transformation which will be shown later.

-We use the module :ref:`dipole_response`, which can compute the dipole spectra from a given driving field on a rectangular space grid.
+We use the module :ref:`dipole_response`, which can compute the dipole spectra from a given driving field on a rectangular spatial grid.
 You need to write a ``.m`` file that contains some obligatory configuration parameters and the call to the :ref:`dipole_response` module.
 Here is a simple example, together with the produced plot -- we will walk through the imporant parts of the file.